 So, are you ready to discover the French Riviera?
 Then let’s dive in!

 This guide features a beautiful French Riviera map and points out the most popular French Riviera destinations and airports.
-It also offers a quick glance of the region’s history.
+It also offers a glance at the region’s history.

 Affiliate links are sprinkled throughout the site content.
 Clicking on such a hyperlink and making a booking on the accommodation platform it refers to may result in a commission for Nice & Beyond at no additional cost to you.
 For more information, visit the Disclaimer page.